isomerpages/pa-corp/_our-network/SPARKS@Bukit Canberra/About Us.md

 gurus.</p>
 <p><strong>Our Belief</strong>
 <br>All of us have 168 hours per week.
 Through the 2: 168 movement, we invite
 you to set aside 2 hours for a good cause.
-<br>Let’s ignite the kampung spirit by a simple gesture of setting aside 2
-hours for a good cause.</p>
+Let’s ignite the kampung spirit by a simple gesture of setting aside 2 hours for a good cause.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SPARKS@Bukit Canberra/about_us.jpg">